Igor F. Kravchenko

-Igor Fyodorovich Kravchenko was born on February 1, 1956 in a town of Seversk in Donetsk region in a family of office-workers.
-Since 1979, after graduating Kharkov Aviation Institute and acquiring a specialty of aero engine designer he has been working in SE Ivchenko-Progress.
-He made a successful career starting from a position of engineer-designer to Designer General, CEO of the company.
+Igor Fyodorovich Kravchenko was born on February 1, 1956 in Seversk, Donetsk region in the family of office-workers.
+Since 1979, upon graduation from the Kharkov Aviation Institute with the speciality in aviation engines, he has been working at SE Ivchenko-Progress.

 During his activities at SE Ivchenko-Progress I.F.
 Kravchenko took active part in the design and development of more than 20 types and derived versions of aircraft and industrial GTEs that are currently in operation in tens of countries all over the world.